fedora-python/python-ethtool/README.rst

 *Python bindings for the ethtool kernel interface*

-The Python ``ethtool`` module allows querying and changing of ethernet card settings, such as speed, port, autonegotiation, and PCI locations.
+The Python ``ethtool`` module allows querying and partially controlling network interfaces, driver, and hardware settings.

 **This is the new upstream for python-ethtool maintained by Fedora's Python SIG.**